-te the Identification area.
+Complete the Identification area.

-te the boxes (above right) to indicate the end of the association's fiscal period.
+Complete the boxes (above right) to indicate the end of the association's fiscal period.

-FINANCIAL STATEMENTS for the fiscal period covered by this return.
-These should include a statement of revenues and expenditures for the fiscal period and a statement of assets and liabilities as of the end of the fiscal period.
-These statements should indicate the different sources of revenue in sufficient detail to show how funds were spent or used.
+1 FINANCIAL STATEMENTS for the fiscal period covered by this return.
+These should include a statement of 1 revenues and expenditures for the fiscal period and a statement of assets and liabilities as of the end of the fiscal period.
+1 Statements should indicate the different sources of revenue in sufficient detail to show how funds were spent or 1 expended.

-A list of the names, addresses, and occupations or lines of business of the association's current directors.
+a list of the names, addresses, and occupations or lines of business of the association's current directors.

-A list of the names and the official positions of the people who are authorized to issue official receipts for the association.
+a list of the names and the official positions of the people who are authorized to issue official receipts for the education.

-I note that fully explains what replacement procedure is followed in the event of lost or spoiled receipts.

-Within six months from the end of the fiscal period of the association, mail or deliver a completed return and all required documents to:
+6. Attach a note that fully explains what replacement procedure is followed in the event of lost or spoiled receipts.
+7. Within six months from the end of the fiscal period of the association, mail or deliver a completed return and all required documents to: